-Concept note for a resolution to establish a Science - Policy Panel to support action on chemicals, waste and pollution
+Proposal for a draft resolution to establish a Science - Policy Panel to support action on chemicals, waste and pollution

-Submitted by the African Group, Costa Rica, Switzerland, United Kingdom of Great Britain and Northern Ireland, and Uruguay
+Submitted by Costa Rica, Switzerland, United Kingdom of Great Britain and Northern Ireland, and Uruguay

 Chemical pollution is a global threat that warrants global action.
 At the 5th United Nations Environment Assembly meeting (UNEA5) in 2021, governments prioritized pollution for UNEP's work in 2022-2025, along side climate change and biodiversity.
 Science is central to achieving successful action on chemicals, waste and pollution.
 Based on resolution submitted by the African Group and Switzerland, UNEA 4 recognised that science is needed to set priorities, for policymaking and to monitor progress: science-based decision-making should be promoted at all levels, and that the science-policy interface (SPI) needs to be strengthened.1